SolCygnus/laurie/README.md

-Note: If using VMWare, make sure OIMMO is checked.
+Note: If using VMWare, under the VM settings for Processors ensure you check virtualize IOMMU and under Display uncheck Accelerate 3D graphics.
 If using VirtualBox ensure guest additions are installed.